Davis AI service

 Every analyzer has a static definition, which describes its capabilities.
 The definition consists of the following parts: general metadata, input, and output definition.

-The general metadata section contains essential information about the analyzer, like its name, displayName, and description.
-The name of an analyzer is fully qualified and guaranteed not to change in the future.
+The general metadata section contains essential information about the analyzer, such as its name, displayName, and description.
+An analyzer's name is fully qualified and guaranteed to not change in the future.

 Analyzer execution